Alexandra Hamilton

 Andrew McNess

 Andrew has a special interest in safe and supportive workplace cultures.
-His co-ordination role with TCFV encompasses outreach, program development, policy, risk, research and website coordination.
+His roles with TCFV spans management, outreach, program development, policy, risk, research and website coordination.
 He facilitates a highly-regarded group leader training program annually and has adapted those materials for training of phone and chat responder personnel.

 For that essential work-life balance, Andrew enjoys travelling with his family, reading and writing.
 A cinema enthusiast, he has published highly-regarded film analyses and hosts a website on the work of the late filmmaker Alan J. Pakula.